wwarthen/RomWBW/ReadMe.md

 them bootable.
 However, if you upgrade your ROM, you should use `SYSCOPY` to update the system tracks.

+A full implementation of the UCSD p-System for Z80 under RomWBW is also provided.
+This is a completely separate and standalone disk image called psys.img.
+It contains 6 p-System filesystem slices, but these are not interoperable with the CP/M slices described above.

 ## Booting Disks

 When starting your system, following the hardware initialization, you